-Acupuncture is a central part of traditional Chinese medicine, which is often used to help relieve pain.
-During acupuncture, needles that are tiny and very thin are inserted into specific points on a patient’s body.
-The needles are usually left in place for 10-20 minutes before the therapist removes them.
-Sometimes, the therapist might move the needles slightly while they are in place on the body.
+Acupuncture is a central part of traditional Chinese medicine.
+It is often used to help relieve pain.
+During acupuncture, tiny, thin needles are inserted into specific points on a person's body.
+The needles are usually left in place for 10 to 20 minutes before the therapist removes them.
+Sometimes, the therapist may slightly move the needles while they are in place on the body.
 In other cases, the needles might have very mild electrical currents delivered through them.1

 - Improve blood flow

 - Enhance the naturally occurring pain relievers produced by the body

 Some people with COPD use acupuncture as a complementary therapy.
 This means acupuncture is used along with their prescribed drugs and treatment plans, not instead of them.
 You should talk with your doctor before beginning acupuncture or any new type of therapy.2

 People with COPD who get acupuncture report that it relieves some of their symptoms, such as breathlessness.
 Some researchers believe that using acupuncture needles on the rib cage area may help relax those muscles and make breathing easier.
 Others believe that acupuncture triggers the release of certain chemicals that work to open up the airways and relax the breathing muscles.
 Acupuncture may also help to reduce anxiety, which is common among people with COPD.2

 Have there been studies about the use of acupuncture to treat COPD?

 The effects of acupuncture in treating COPD have not yet been tested in large-scale scientific studies.
 This means some Western doctors may be less likely to suggest it to their patients.